nwsw/nwcplugin-api/api/nwc.md

 <a name="churnRate"></a>
 **nwc.churnRate**(), Returns Number

-This returns a ratio of memory requests versus  plugin hook calls.
+This returns a ratio of memory requests versus  plugin method calls.
 Lower numbers are better.

 Note that printing or displaying this result will often generate memory churn when the number is converted to a string.